 Braised Chicken with Shiitake Mushrooms

-Shiitake mushrooms (Lentinula edodes) are often referred to as palatable mushrooms.
-They are considered a decaying fungus grown in the wild and have originated from China and Asia, dated all the way back for thousands of years.
-In addition, they are also exceedingly valued for their medicinal properties in traditional Chinese medicine and other Asian medicinal traditions.
+Many people often refer to shiitake mushrooms (Lentinula edodes) as edible mushrooms.
+Likewise, they also consider them as a decaying fungus grown in the wild.
+And shiitake mushrooms have originated from China and Asia, dated all the way back for thousands of years.
+In addition, practitioners also highly value them for their medicinal properties in traditional Chinese medicine and other Asian medicinal traditions.

-Similar to all fungi, shiitake mushrooms contain phytonutrients, mainly their renowned polysaccharides, particularly lentinan that helps support our immune system by assisting in combating diseases and infection and prevent or reduce tumour growth.
-Eritadenine also helps in lowering cholesterol and maintain cardiovascular health.
-Similarly, shiitake mushrooms are also superb sources of essential nutrients like copper, zinc, selenium, vitamin B5 (pantothenic acid), and vitamin B2 (riboflavin).
-A decent source of dietary fiber, manganese, folate/folic acid, vitamin B3 (niacin), vitamin B6 (pyridoxine) and vitamin D. Lastly, shiitake mushrooms are a good source of iron and antioxidants.
+Similar to all fungi, shiitake mushrooms contain phytonutrients.
+Mainly their famous polysaccharides, particularly lentinan that helps support our immune system.
+By helping to combat diseases and infection and prevent or reduce tumour growth.
+Eritadenine also helps in reducing cholesterol and maintain cardiovascular health.
+Similarly, shiitake mushrooms are also superb sources of essential nutrients like copper, zinc and selenium.
+Plus vitamin B5 (pantothenic acid), and vitamin B2 (riboflavin).
+A decent source of dietary fiber, manganese, vitamin B9 (folate), vitamin B3 (niacin), vitamin B6 (pyridoxine) and vitamin D. Lastly, shiitake mushrooms are a good source of iron and antioxidants.

 Braised Chicken with Shiitake Mushrooms